Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 Wander over beautiful bridges, through hundreds of trees, past ponds and lush colourful flower beds.

-The gardens are definitely one of the prettiest spots in the city!
+The gardens are definitely one of the prettiest spots in downtown Halifax!
+Other attractions are just nearby as well, like the Halifax Central Library and the Halifax Citadel National Historic Site.

 - Cost: FREE